AlexPinhasov/AutoLocalized/README.md

   <a href="#license">License</a>
 </p>

-AutoLocalized scans your project and search for your localization files and project files containg localized keys.
-By using Rules and Validation methods ensuring your keys and files are orgnaized, clean and always up to do with your work.
+AutoLocalized scans your project and search for your localization files and project files containing localized keys.
+By using Rules and Validation methods ensuring your keys and files are organized, clean, and always up to date with your work.
 ## Behind the scenes

-<b>For every localization file found the folowing is executed:</b>
+<b>For every localization file found the following is executed:</b>
 - Make sure each row has only 1 key and 1 value.
 - Sort by keys.
 - Validate no duplicate keys exist.
 - Validate all localization files keys match.
-- Validate all keys are being used.
+- Validate all keys that are being used.

 <b>For every project file found the following is executed:</b>
-- If a localization key is used in the file but missing from the localization files, show an warning for dead key.
+- If a localization key is used in the file but missing from the localization files, show a warning for the dead key.
 ##
 To Do's:
 - [x] ~~Add support for custom Rules and Validation methods.~~
 - [x] ~~Add support for excluding directories.~~
-- [ ] Identify a value is in the correct language of the localziation file.
+- [ ] Identify a value is in the correct language of the localization file.
 - [ ] Add Wiki
 - [ ] Finish README.md